How Gut Health Affects Your Mood

 So, how do we keep your gut microbes healthy?
 Mayer offers the following as ways to promote a microbiome that will support your mental and emotional health:

 Think of your Microbiome as an inner farm.
 Every bite you take affects the health of this inner community, so feed it organic, whole foods, free of added synthetic ingredients.

 Support the diversity of your microbiome.
 A resilient and healthy microbiome will thrive with moderate amounts of lean meat, along with a variety of prebiotics, which are found in plant fibers.
 Our microbiome has evolved to become adept at recognizing a vast quantity of different plants and herbs, so the more variety here, the better.

 Include probiotics and fermented foods.
 Including these in your diet will ensure a wide range of microbial diversity, and will also provide sustenance for the beneficial bacteria already present.

-While there is still a great deal to learn and understand in how our brains and our guts interact and communicate, what we already know is enough to encourage each of us to think of this inner community, providing it with nourishment, and helping it to do it’s work of supporting our mental and emotional well-being.
+While there is still a great deal to learn and understand in how our brains and our guts interact and communicate, what we already know is enough to encourage each of us to think of this inner community, provide it with nourishment, and help it to do it’s work of supporting our mental and emotional well-being.

 Discover more about how listening to your gut can curb anxiety.